 In the US almost 100% of the return from investing in stocks comes from growth.
 In Australia, a greater proportion comes from dividends because of their tax effectiveness.
 This imparts a more defensive stance among both companies and investors, which is of great importance during periods of heightened uncertainty.

 After all, it needs to be remembered that shareholders are at the bottom of the investment queue, ranking behind all forms of debt, creditors, and employees.
-If there are residual cash profits after these people have been paid, the company has the discretion whether or not to pay out part of this to shareholders.
+If there are residual cash profits after these people have been paid, the company has the discretion of whether or not to pay out part of this to shareholders.

 Why stocks actually benefit from inflation

-Inflation does represent a risk, but it’s more of a risk for fixed interest securities such as bonds and term deposits because they pay very low rates of interest.
+Inflation does represent a risk, but it’s more of a risk for fixed-interest securities such as bonds and term deposits because they pay very low rates of interest.
 Rental yields too are currently at historic lows and the property sector is highly indebted.

-Companies on the other hand are able to keep up with the economy, because they are the economy!
+Companies on the other hand are able to keep up with the economy because they are the economy!
 When prices rise it’s because companies are putting them up!
 Sure, they must sustain some increase in their own costs, but these costs are much more fixed than revenues, which is why you get operating leverage (a faster rate of profit increase for every additional dollar in sales).

 Under the Radar Report is managing your risk

-There is risk, but as I said, we are managing that risk for you by advocating stocks that have strong cash flow, strong balance sheets and can pay dividends regularly through the cycle.
+There is a risk, but as I said, we are managing that risk for you by advocating stocks that have strong cash flow, strong balance sheets and can pay dividends regularly through the cycle.